Mechanical-Advantage/ZumoTraining/11-EnterTheRing/README.md

     * What speed should the robot be running at?
 Is faster or slower better?
 Does it depend on how close the opponent is?

+    * What should your first move be?
+Run towards the opponent, run away, or turn?

     * Often, robots might get stuck with the blades pushing against each other, meaning neither can make progress.
 Maybe you could try to avoid (or escape) such situations?
 How could that work?

     * Feel free to look online if there are any other strategies you might want to try.